 Fellows are expected to take allotted vacation time.
-Foregoing vacation time or necessary sick leave to shorten the 36 month requirement of training is not permitted.
+Foregoing vacation time or necessary sick leave to shorten the 36 month training requirement is not permitted.

-- Moral and Ethical Behavior The candidate must have demonstrated good moral and ethical behavior in the practice of medicine, and in interactions with peers, other medical personnel and patients.
-A felony conviction will be considered evidence of failure to meet this standard. - 7.
-Falsification of Information Falsification of any information or failure to disclose any adverse action will result in a deferral of a candidate's eligibility to sit for the Qualifying Examination for a period of at least 3 years.
-If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at that time.
+Moral and Ethical Behavior The candidate must have demonstrated good moral and ethical behavior in the practice of medicine, and in interactions with peers, other medical personnel and patients.
+A felony plea or conviction will be considered evidence of failure to meet this standard.
+7. Falsification of Information Falsification of any information or failure to disclose any adverse action will result in a deferral of a candidate's eligibility to sit for the Qualifying Examination for a period of at least 3 years.
+If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at the end of the deferral period.